Tieto has four risk categories and they are: strategic, operational, financial and compliance risks.

 Sudden changes in the market environment, customer demand and customer strategies or the competitive landscape in these areas might harm Tieto’s operations and profitability.

 To diversify the business, Tieto also provides services to a number of different industries and aims to develop its business mix with a view to providing full stack IT services and thereby strengthen its position amongst both current and new customers.
-An industrialized and standardized way of providing services and solutions is a measure to improve competitiveness and reduce the risk.
+An industrialized and standardized way of providing services and solutions is a means of improving competitiveness and reducing the risk.

-Close to 100% availability is the basis of the trust towards customers and to the society.
-Thus, business continuity planning is a high priority in Tieto’s operational management; this includes careful reviews of the services and systems to avoid single point of failure patterns.
+Close to 100% availability is the basis of trust among customers and society.
+Thus, business continuity planning is a high priority in Tieto’s operational management in order to ensure that redundancy and fault tolerance are at the appropriate level.

 To reduce the service continuity risk and to better understand the interdependencies in data centres, Tieto constantly reviews, maintains and improves its IT asset management, configuration management and monitoring systems.
 In addition to a comprehensive business interruption insurance portfolio, Tieto has recovery procedures and backup systems in place to handle potential service interruptions.
 Root cause analysis, best practices and experiences from previous incidents help in preparing for and in mitigating service continuity risk.